neurolib-dev/neurolib/README.md

 aln.run(bold=True)
 ```
-This can take several minutes to compute, since we are simulating 82 nodes for 5 minutes realtime.
+This can take several minutes to compute, since we are simulating 80 brain regions for 5 minutes realtime.
 Note that we specified `bold=True` which simulates the BOLD model in parallel to the neuronal model.
 The resulting firing rates and BOLD functional connectivity looks like this:
 <p align="center">
   <img src="https://github.com/neurolib-dev/neurolib/raw/master/resources/gw_simulated.png">
 </p>